search ]

 Is WordPress Secure?

-Due to the frequent attacks on WordPress sites, many wonder if it’s secure enough.
-To put it simply, WordPress itself, especially its core files, is well-built to make it difficult for hackers to exploit and break into your site.
+Due to the frequent attacks on WordPress sites, many wonder if it is secure enough.
+To put it simply, WordPress itself – especially its core files – is well-built to make it difficult for hackers to exploit.

-In this guide, I’ll share several steps to strengthen your website’s security and make it harder for hackers to succeed.
+In this guide, I will share several steps to strengthen your website’s security and make it harder for hackers to succeed.

-While there’s always a chance your site could be hacked, and you can never prevent it entirely, there are several best practices and actions you can take to make hacking attempts more difficult.
+While there is always a chance your site could be hacked, and you can never prevent it entirely, there are several best practices and actions you can take to make hacking attempts significantly more difficult.

 1. Choose the Most Expensive Hosting You Can Afford

 Even if you take all the security steps, if you don’t have reliable hosting, your efforts may not help much.
-A report by WP White Security shows that 41% of WordPress sites are hacked due to vulnerabilities in their hosting provider.
+A significant percentage of WordPress sites are compromised due to vulnerabilities in their hosting environment.

-If you’re on shared hosting, make sure your host offers account isolation.
+If you are on shared hosting, make sure your host offers account isolation.
 This prevents a compromised site on the server from affecting your WordPress site.

-A better idea is to use managed WordPress hosting, where there’s a higher likelihood of having a firewall tailored for WordPress, up-to-date PHP and MySQL versions, routine malware scans, a server optimized specifically for WordPress, and a support team that knows WordPress inside and out.
+A better option is managed WordPress hosting, where there is a higher likelihood of having a firewall tailored for WordPress, up-to-date PHP versions, routine malware scans, a server optimized specifically for WordPress, and a support team that knows WordPress inside and out.

 2. Use the Latest Version of PHP

-PHP is the language WordPress is built on, so using the latest version on your server is crucial.
-Each major version of PHP is supported for about two years after its release.
-During this time, many minor versions with bug fixes and security patches are released.
+PHP is the language WordPress is built on, so using a supported version on your server is crucial.
+Each major version of PHP is supported for about four years after its release (two years of active support plus two years of security-only support).

-It’s worth noting that there’s also a performance difference between PHP versions, and using a newer PHP version can boost your WordPress site’s speed and performance.
+There is also a performance difference between PHP versions.
+Using a newer PHP version can boost your WordPress site’s speed and performance.

 3. Ensure WordPress and Plugins Are Up-to-Date

-If your site is running outdated versions, you’re more exposed to hacks because attackers tend to target older versions.
-Hackers are aware of the security flaws in outdated versions, so it’s easier to exploit them compared to finding new vulnerabilities in updated versions.
+If your site is running outdated versions, you are more exposed to hacks because attackers tend to target older versions with known vulnerabilities.

 Equally important – always back up your site!
 A backup allows you to quickly restore your site if it gets hacked.

 Be smart when choosing your admin username and password.
 Don’t use “admin” as the username, and choose a complex password.
-This is probably one of the most important actions to prevent hacks, and ironically, it’s the simplest to implement.
+This is probably one of the most important actions to prevent hacks, and ironically, it is the simplest to implement.

-To prevent brute force attacks, it’s a good idea to change the login URL for your WordPress admin panel.
-Since we all know that the default login page is wp-admin, hackers try various combinations of usernames and passwords at this URL to attempt breaking into your site.
+To prevent brute force attacks, it is a good idea to change the login URL for your WordPress admin panel.
+Since the default login page is wp-admin, hackers try various combinations of usernames and passwords at this URL to attempt breaking into your site.

 You can make it harder for them by changing the login URL.
 You can easily do this with a plugin like WPS Hide Login.

-Check out my quick guide on how to change the WordPress admin login URL.
+Check out my quick guide on how to change the WordPress admin login URL using WPS Hide Login.

 <Files wp-config.php>